Cash Settlement Time at Charles Schwab

 Getting Around Settlement Restrictions

-Now that you know what settlement times are and how they work, you might be interested in ways investors work around these rules.
-Here are some common methods:
+Now that you know what settlement times are and how they work, you might be interested in knowing that there are a few techniques investors use to work around trade settlement restrictions.
+Here are a couple of the most common ones:

 Method One: Rotating Capital

-One method day traders use to avoid waiting for settlement is rotating their capital.
-Traders divide their money into at least three parts.
-They use the first part on day one, the second part on day two, and so on.
-This way, they can keep trading without using unsettled funds.
+One popular method that day traders use to avoid the settlement period is rotating their capital.
+Essentially, traders using this method divide their capital into at least three parts.
+The first is used on day one, the second on day two, and so on.
+This method allows traders to continue trading without using any unsettled funds.

 Method Two: Alternative Accounts